yuhorizons/yuhorizons.github.io/recipes/movie.md

 * East coast is boring.
 Nothing to see except water!
 I hate road trips.
 * ---
 * Daniel:
-* Hurry up and finish your dinner Edwin.
+* Stop being so negative.
+Hurry up and finish your dinner Edwin.
 Stop playing around with your food.
 * ---
 * Edwin:
 * Get lost Gor Gor.
 Stop bothering me.